-The SARS-CoV-2 levels in the WWTPs in Bojanala and Matlosana showed a decline in trend from week 37-39, with a corresponding decrease in the number of clinical cases.
-In JB Marks, SARS-CoV-2 levels declined between weeks 40-41.
+The SARS-CoV-2 levels in the WWTPs in JB Marks, Bojanala and Matlosana showed a decline in trend and low levels from week 40-45, with a corresponding decrease in the number of clinical cases.
 Current samples are needed for these areas.